 Evidence in Nigeria is generally regulated by the Evidence Act, 2011.
 There are other statutes and various rules of courts regulating the taking of evidence in Nigeria.
 However, these statutes do not apply to proceedings before an arbitral tribunal.
 The rules of evidence that would be applied by an arbitral tribunal therefore are (a) any rules arising from or referred to in the parties’ arbitration agreement, (b) evidential principles, (c) such rules as the arbitral tribunal may direct and (d) or a combination of these rules and principles.

 Subject to any agreement to the contrary, the arbitral tribunal will decide whether the arbitral proceedings will be conducted: (i) by holding oral hearings for the presentation of evidence or oral arguments; (ii) on the basis of documents and other materials; or (iii) by both holding oral hearings and on the basis of documents.
 The tribunal has the power to determine the admissibility, relevance, materiality and weight of any evidence placed before it.

 Where there is a need to compel the attendance of any person to give evidence at the arbitral proceedings, whether to testify or produce document, an application can be made to court to compel such person to appear and give evidence in the arbitration.
 Nigerian courts are empowered to compel attendance of witnesses or production of documents before arbitral tribunals.
 See section 23 of the ACA.

-Nigerian lawyers conducting proceedings as counsel are bound by the Rules of Professional Conduct for Legal Practitioners, 2007 in carrying out their services.
+Nigerian lawyers conducting proceedings as counsel or arbitrators are bound by the Rules of Professional Conduct for Legal Practitioners, 2007 in carrying out their services.

 How are the costs of arbitration proceedings estimated and allocated?